• Home

 Do you wonder what life will be like once you step onto the King’s Point campus?
 Let’s take a look at the life of a USMMA midshipman.

 You will be challenged from Day 1, both intellectually and physically.
-The academic program is challenging and the regimental system (the student military organization) rigorous.
+The academic program is challenging, and the regimental system (the student military organization) is rigorous.

 Your Freshman or plebe year will be strenuous.
-As a fourth class midshipman, you’ll have to successfully make the transition from high school graduate to Academy midshipman.
-You’ll also have to learn the regiment’s chain of command and all of the military and nautical terms.
+As a fourth-class midshipman, you’ll have to successfully transition from high school graduate to Academy midshipman.
+You’ll also have to learn the regiment’s chain of command and the military and nautical terms.
 Endurance is the key to success as you learn to perform under pressure, manage your precious little time, and endure the stresses of life at the USMMA.

 During your sophomore (third class) year, and junior (second class) year, you and all of your fellow midshipmen will experience sea life.
 You are sent to sea for practical shipboard training as you sail the trade routes all across the globe.
 You’ll learn the value of self-reliance and creativity as you get firsthand experience of the mariner’s life.